-The increase in our heated tobacco unit shipment volume was mainly driven by the EU (notably Italy), Eastern Europe (notably Russia) and Japan.
+The increase in our heated tobacco unit shipment volume was mainly driven by the EU (notably Italy), Eastern Europe (notably Russia and Ukraine) and Japan.

-First-Quarter International Share of Market (excluding China and the United States)
+International Share of Market (excluding China and the United States)

-Our total international market share (excluding China and the United States), defined as our cigarette and heated tobacco unit sales volume as a percentage of total industry cigarette and heated tobacco unit sales volume, decreased by 0.7 points to 26.8%, reflecting:
+Our total international market share (excluding China and the United States) decreased by 0.8 points to 27.3%, reflecting:

-- Total international market share for cigarettes of 23.3%, down by 1.4 points; and - Total international market share for heated tobacco units of 3.5%, up by 0.7 points.
+- Total international market share for cigarettes of 23.8%, down by 1.3 points; and - Total international market share for heated tobacco units of 3.5%, up by 0.5 points.

-Our total international cigarette sales volume as a percentage of total industry cigarette sales volume was down by 1.2 points to 24.3%, mainly reflecting: out-switching to heated tobacco units, as well as lower cigarette market share and/or an unfavorable geographic mix impact, notably in Japan, the Philippines, PMI Duty Free and Ukraine, partly offset by Turkey.
+Our total international cigarette sales volume as a percentage of total industry cigarette sales volume was down by 1.1 points to 24.9%, mainly reflecting: lower cigarette market share and/or an unfavorable geographic mix impact, notably in France, Germany, Japan, the Philippines and Russia, partly offset by Indonesia, PMI Duty Free and Turkey.